mckelvey/instagram-node-lib/README.md

 _The methods currently available are limited to those available for non-user-specific interaction (i.e. anything that does not require authentication and an access_token).
 Look for those in future releases._

-All of the methods below follow a similar pattern and stem directly from the API.
-All methods accept a single javascript object with the needed parameters to complete the API call ([use the API docs for those](http://instagram.com/developer/endpoints/)), plus the addition of a function to execute upon successful completion (i.e. `complete`) or an error function, should it fail (i.e. `error`).
+All of the methods below follow a similar pattern.
+Each accepts a single javascript object with the needed parameters to complete the API call.
+Required parameters are shown below; refer to [the API docs](http://instagram.com/developer/endpoints/) for the optional parameters.
+In addition, the parameters object may include two functions, one of which will be executed at the conclusion of the request (i.e. `complete` and `error`).

     {
       name: 'blue',